dart-archive/www.dartlang.org/src/site/articles/puzzlers/chapter-2.markdown

 before the compiler parses the program into tokens.
 Therefore, the program is effectively:

-{% pretty_code java 0 %}
+{% highlight java %}
 public class EscapeRout {
   public static void main(String[] args) {
     // " is the Unicode escape for double-quote (")
     System.out.println("a".length() + "b".length());
   }
 }
-{% endpretty_code %}
+{% endhighlight %}

-Here’s the program translated into Dart:
+Here's the program translated into Dart:

-{% pretty_code dart 0 %}
+{% highlight dart %}
 main() {
   // \u0022 is the Unicode escape for double-quote (")
   print("a\u0022.length + \u0022b".length);
 }
-{% endpretty_code %}
+{% endhighlight %}

 It prints `14` as per the "deeper analysis" above.
 Why 14 instead of 16?
-Because Dart doesn’t use parens to get the length of an array.
+Because Dart doesn't use parens to get the length of an array.
-But the key point is that Dart _does_ support Unicode escapes, but _doesn’t_ accept them everywhere and process them early in the compilation process as Java does.
+But the key point is that Dart _does_ support Unicode escapes, but _doesn't_ accept them everywhere and process them early in the compilation process as Java does.

 <h2 id="15">Puzzle 15: Hello Whirled</h2>

-Here’s the original Java program, which would appear to print `Hello world`:
+Here's the original Java program, which would appear to print `Hello world`:

-{% pretty_code java 0 %}
+{% highlight java %}
 /**
  * Generated by the IBM IDL-to-Java compiler, version 1.0
  * from F:\TestRoot\apps\a1\units\include\PolicyHome.idl